School: Utah State

 Height/Weight: 6’11, 225 lbs.

 Neemias Queta has promise.
 And A LOT of it.
 He’s long, young, and is preparing to be the first Portuguese born player drafted into the NBA.
-His perceived stock is not as high as you’d think given his potential and even his current abilities given his stature.
+His perceived stock is not as high as you’d think given his potential.

 Queta’s a phenomenal rim protector.
 He has roughly a 7’4 wingspan, so yea…he’s long.
 He averaged 2.4 blocks per game during his freshman year at Utah State and it seems like that should translate well to the next level.

-Queta lives on the block on the offensive end where he can either go to a lefty or righty hook or will be happy to distribute the ball to a cutting teammate.
+Queta lives on the block on the offensive end where he can tends to either go to a lefty or righty hook.
+If the shot is not there though, he’ll be happy to distribute the ball to a cutting teammate.

 He has actually also shown the ability, while not too frequently, to extend his game.
 He only attempted 5 three point attempts in his freshman year, but did happen to make two of them.
 In each attempt, he has looked good.
 So while the FT% is unattractive, there’s some promise for him to be someone who can extend his game.